-- A senior factory manager shall be assigned responsibility for making sure that the factory has proper procedures in place to prepare for, and respond to, emergency situations at the factory, and shall ensure that these are understood by each employee before undertaking work at the factory. - Factories shall have procedures to prepare for possible emergencies such as fire, earthquakes, hurricanes, and chemical spills.
-These procedures must be written in a language that all workers understand. - The emergency preparedness shall give emphasis that suppliers in high seismic risk shall specifically address earthquake preparedness. - Factories shall have an emergency evacuation plan, and evacuation routes must be posted in each work area. - Factories shall have a training program for all employees that cover the building safety elements, signs of potential problems and the immediate reporting channels. - CI Evidence of high quality worker building safety training shall be available for review and workers should demonstrate knowledge of the training program through worker interviews.
+A senior factory manager shall be assigned responsibility for making sure that the factory has proper procedures in place to prepare for, and respond to, emergency

+- situations at the factory, and shall ensure that these are understood by each employee before undertaking work at the factory. - Factories shall have procedures to prepare for possible emergencies such as fire, earthquakes, hurricanes, and chemical spills.
+These procedures must be written in a language that all workers understand. - The emergency preparedness shall give emphasis that suppliers in high seismic risk shall specifically address earthquake preparedness. - Factories shall have an emergency evacuation plan, and evacuation routes must be posted in each work area. - Factories shall have a training program for all employees that cover the building safety elements, signs of potential problems and the immediate reporting channels. - IA Factories must have access controls to prevent unauthorized access to the facility. - Evidence of high quality worker building safety training shall be available for review and workers should demonstrate knowledge of the training program through worker interviews.